ONPAR’s multimedia interface is designed to be accessible to diverse students and to provide rich formative information to both teachers and students.

 - Real-life scenarios engage students in challenging content and problem solving

-- UDL options address the learning and assessment needs of all students
+- UDL options address the learning and assessment needs of diverse students

 - Spanish or English audio option